Intro in Services Framework

 Without any additional effort, the library enables automatic service discovery

 and status reporting.
-The NATS CLI nats micro
+The NATS CLI nats micro command provides a simple way to

 query and report all the services using this framework.